Cheng-Xue/Hi-Phy/Baseline Agents.md

 ### The Game Environment<a name="Env"></a>

 1. The coordination system
-    - in the python naive agent and the game playing interface, the game objects are represented in a Cartesian coordinate system with the origin point to be up-left corner.
-X coordinate increases along the right direction and Y coordinate increases along the downwards direction.
     - in the science birds game, the origin point (0,0) is the bottom-left corner, and the Y coordinate increases along the upwards direction, otherwise the same as above.
-    - this is to preserve compatibility with the existing game agents based on the Chrome game.
-We plan to change the coordinate system of ScienceBirds to match the default coordinates (origin at top left).

 ### Symbolic Representation Data Structure<a name="SymbolicRepresentation"></a>

 1. Symbolic Representation data of game objects is stored in a Json object.
-The json object describs an array where each element describes a game object.
-Game object categories and their properties are described below:
+The json object describes an array where each element describes a game object.
+Game object categories, and their properties are described below:
     - Ground: the lowest unbreakable flat support surface
         - property: id = 'object [i]'
         - property: type = 'Ground'